 Lactose intolerance is often due to genetic factors.
 People with East Asian, West African, Middle Eastern, Greek, Italian, and Aboriginal and Torres Strait Islander backgrounds often produce less lactase enzyme and have a 70-95% chance of being lactose intolerant.
 In Caucasians, approximately 1 in 20 people have some degree of lactose intolerance.

-- gastroenteritis - which can reduce the amount of lactase enzyme you produce for several weeks after you’re unwell
+- Gastroenteritis - which can temporarily reduce the amount of lactase enzyme you produce for several weeks after you’ve been unwell

-- parasites - which can temporarily reduce your levels of the lactase enzyme, leaving you unable to break down lactose
+- Parasite infections – which can also temporarily reduce your levels of the lactase enzyme, making it harder to break down lactose

-- intestinal inflammation – untreated Coeliac disease and other gastrointestinal conditions that cause inflammation of the intestinal lining can make it difficult for lactase enzyme to work effectively.
+- Intestinal inflammation – untreated Coeliac disease and other gastrointestinal conditions that cause inflammation of the intestinal lining can make it difficult for the lactase enzyme to work effectively.

 Diagnosis

-It’s important to note that these tests are not conclusive and should be interpreted by your doctor, considering symptoms and your diet.
+It’s important to note that these tests are not conclusive on their own, and should be interpreted by your doctor and dietitian alongside your symptoms and your diet.

 Management